 Perhaps the most infamous of pandemics, the Black Plague ravaged Europe in the 14th century and left a legacy in the concept and even the naming of quarantine.
 According to DePaul University history professor Thomas Mockaitis, as relayed to History.com, Venetian officials tried to stem the tide of the plague by keeping sailors on their ships before entering a port city they controlled.
 The initial duration was for 30 days, or a trentino, but then the cautionary period was extended to 40 days, or a quarantino.
 Though the recommended periods for self-isolation in pandemics are often shorter than this, the term quarantine has stuck.

-For what it’s worth, COVID-19 ranks No. 13 among the deadliest pandemics in history as of Oct.
-30, according to CEUfast.
-At No. 12, the Japanese smallpox epidemic in the 8th century killed an estimated 2 million people.
+For what it’s worth, COVID-19 ranks No. 12 among the deadliest pandemics in history as of Jan.
+21, according to CEUfast.
+At No. 13, the Japanese smallpox epidemic in the 8th century killed an estimated 2 million people.
+At No. 11, Russia Typhus Epidemic from 1918-22 killed an estimated 2.5 million people.